-The School will have at least one fire drill per month within school hours.
+The school will have at least one fire drill per month within school hours.
 Specific signals and procedures have been established for all types of disaster drills, and safety areas have been designated.
-Staff members will guide students through fire and other disaster drills, and all drills will be practiced with students on a regular basis.
+Staff members will guide scholars through fire and other disaster drills, and all drills will be practiced with scholars on a regular basis.